Aangemeld als:

 My brand launch press release reached top-level circulation in cycling's global A-Grade publications, with significant impact.
 This work contributed to a perceived quality foundation that supported the holding company's reputational move toward a NYSE IPO.

-I established many of the brand's highest allegiance distributors and am building a network of boutique OEM clients.
+Result: I have established many of the brand's highest allegiance distributors, and achieved the highest impact media publications.

 Bottom bracket standards had fragmented into chaos: BSA, BB86, BB30, PF30, and dozens of variants left shops unable to identify what they were even looking at, let alone sell confidently.